Bookkeeper, Medical or Dental Office Salary

 Popular Skills for Bookkeeper, Medical or Dental Office

-Medical or Dental Office Bookkeepers usually report a few specific skills.
-Most notably, facility with Payroll Administration, Accounts Payable, and Quickbooks are correlated to pay that is significantly above average, leading to increases of 35 percent, 18 percent, and 17 percent, respectively.
-Most people skilled in Accounts Payable are similarly competent in Payroll Administration and Accounts Receivable.
+Medical or Dental Office Bookkeepers typically list a handful of skills they use on the job.
+Most notably, skills in Payroll Administration, Accounts Payable, Quickbooks, and Accounts Receivable are correlated to pay that is above average, with boosts between 12 percent and 18 percent.
+The majority of those who know Accounts Payable also know Payroll Administration and Accounts Receivable.

 Pay by Experience Level for Bookkeeper, Medical or Dental Office